rubenmoor/TutorialMPBasics/README.md

 * What is the unique net id?
 Do I have to bother?
 Should I store it?
 * How to have more than one local player and should I bother?
 * What is `ULocalPlayer` good for and how does it relate to `GameInstance` and the usual suspects `PlayerState` and `PlayerController`?
+* How to elegantly use closures for callbacks of asynchronous functions?

 And this [Local Player Context](https://docs.unrealengine.com/4.27/en-US/API/Runtime/Engine/Engine/FLocalPlayerContext/) looks useful.
 Let's actually go ahead and use it.